mplurad/SDLC-Notes/README.md

 ## Agile
   ### The 12 Principles of the Agile Manifesto (summary/interpretation):
   - https://agilemanifesto.org/principles.html
-  - 1. First priority is to satisfy the client
+  1. First priority is to satisfy the client
-  - 2. Flexible to changes in requirements at any point
+  2. Flexible to changes in requirements at any point
-  - 3. Frequently deliver working software
+  3. Frequently deliver working software
-  - 4. Developers and business people frequently work together
+  4. Developers and business people frequently work together
-  - 5. The people working on the project should care about the project
+  5. The people working on the project should care about the project
-  - 6. Best method of communication is face-to-face
+  6. Best method of communication is face-to-face
-  - 7. Progress is measured by working software
+  7. Progress is measured by working software
-  - 8. Effort should be constant throughout the SDLC so as to avoid burnout but still be efficient
+  8. Effort should be constant throughout the SDLC so as to avoid burnout but still be efficient
-  - 9. Frequently pay attention to good design
+  9. Frequently pay attention to good design
-  - 10. ..”Simplicity--the art of maximizing the amount of [unnecessary] work not done..”
+  10. ”..Simplicity--the art of maximizing the amount of [unnecessary] work not done..”
 Basically, don’t do unnecessary work
-  - 11. Promotes self-organizing teams such that teams don’t depend on a manager but manage their own associated responsibilities and timelines
+  11. Promotes self-organizing teams such that teams don’t depend on a manager but manage their own associated responsibilities and timelines
-  - 12. Regularly reflect on what’s working well and not working well for the team, and implement the necessary changes
+  12. Regularly reflect on what’s working well and not working well for the team, and implement the necessary changes

   ### Advantages of Agile
   - Client plays a larger role